DNAvs CPU

 more points.
 As harder games are introduced, the points

-- Overall goals: Build your points by winning increasingly-difficult
+- Goals: Build your points by winning increasingly difficult

 T⋮10, the hardest, most rewarding game.
 Be